Translate

 Not at all disappointing, though, with the A-7s carrying out missions throughout the day.

 15527 A-7P Taxiing back to the sun shelters.
-Today's status scrapped.
+Today's status is scrapped.

 15545 TA-7 in the sun shelter at Monte-real.